Updated on October 26th, 2023.

 Marine Corps Boot Camp consists of four main phases.
 Recruit receiving, 1st phase, 2nd phase, and 3rd phase.
-Every single enlisted Marine that serves on active duty has to go through this rigorous training, and only those who make it through earn the title United States Marine.
+Every single enlisted Marine who serves on active duty has to go through this rigorous training, and only those who make it through earn the title of United States Marine.

 How Long is Marine Boot Camp?

 Marine Corps Recruit Training is the longest, most demanding military basic training, consisting of more than 70 “training days” in a period of 13 weeks.